chrismcclurg/FSCIL-ACS/README.md

+# FSCIL-ACS
-# FSCIL with Active Class Selection (ACS) in Minecraft
+## Few-Shot Class-Incremental Learning with Active Class Selection

 **Overview.** This code is for implementing CBCL with active class selection in the Minecraft (Malmo) environment.